-A robust space-based air quality monitoring capability from ACX would provide complementary measurements to existing surface networks and emissions monitoring operated by national, tribal, state, and local regulatory agencies.
-High spatial and temporal resolution ACX measurements would be sensitive to the amount and changes of gases and aerosols in the planetary boundary layer.
+A robust space-based air quality monitoring capability from ACX will provide complementary measurements to existing surface networks and emissions monitoring operated by national, tribal, state, and local regulatory agencies.
+High spatial and temporal resolution ACX measurements will be sensitive to the amount and changes of gases and aerosols in the planetary boundary layer.

 Highest Priority Factors for Air Quality Monitoring:

 - Particulate matter (PM)

 NOAA is responsible for forecasting episodic, high-risk events, including volcanic emissions and chemical, toxic, and radioactive material.
 Volcanic Ash Advisories (VAAs) that are critically important to the aviation community combine observations from multiple satellites with model forecasts.
 ACX’s continuous observations of sulfur dioxide and hazardous materials released from refinery fires, railroad derailments, oil spills, and other industrial accidents will improve hazards forecasting.